Heard the buzz about browser push notifications?

 - What browser push notifications are

 - Why a secure site matters for browser push notifications

 - How to add a push notification to your site

 So now you’re probably asking, what’s a push notification?

 You’ve probably visited a website lately and saw a not-so-attractive pop-up asking if you wanted to receive “push notifications.”

 As a digital marketer, you may have thought about whether or not you should add browser push notifications to your site.

 Well, there are some pros and cons to this.

 Push notifications are browser-based notifications that websites send to people who’ve chosen to receive them.
 On a desktop or laptop browser, they usually appear in the lower, right-hand corner and have a call-to-action included.

-Pop-ups “interrupt” the user at the moment.
+Pop-ups “interrupt” the user at the present moment.
 That’s why they’re considered an example of interruption marketing.